Great Barrier Reef Snorkeling

 No!
 Stingrays are perfectly calm and harmless unless you are planning on tackling one, you don’t need to worry about them at all and should consider yourself very lucky to be able to spot one!

-We hope to welcome you onboard to snorkel Australia’s Great Barrier Reef!
+We look forward to welcoming you onboard to snorkel Australia’s Great Barrier Reef!